 These statutory marking requirements apply to all types of U.S. patents: utility, design, and plant.
 Having a marking requirement helps to avoid innocent infringement situations, among other things.

 Patent Marking Provides Constructive Notice

 Marking patented articles provides constructive notice to the public that an article is patented.
-To be legally sufficient to establish constructive notice, the patentee must be able to establish that substantially all of the patented articles being distributed were marked, and that once marking was begun, the marking was substantially consistent and continuous.
+To be legally sufficient to establish constructive notice, the patentee must be able to prove that substantially all of the patented articles being distributed were properly marked, and that once marking was begun, the marking was substantially consistent and continuous.
 If marking is defective at first, curing those defects going forward is possible.
 But full compliance with marking requirements to provide constructive notice to infringers is not achieved until the time the patentee consistently marked substantially all of the patented products, and if marking was deficient for a time then constructive notice will not be provided unless and until proper marking occurs with subsequent sales.

 Possible Exceptions to Marking Requirements

 The most important exception to the marking requirement is where the patentee has not sold any patented articles.
 When there are no products to mark, there is no failure to mark and therefore no bar to recovery of pre-suit damages.